How to open the pelvis for labor and birth

 Even with an epidural, this mom moved to hands and knees.
 Here you see the OUTLET opening position of her feet

 Did this help you gain a better understanding of the Position, Station and the Inlet and the outlet of the pelvis?
-These are things that our 4TFM instructors teach in Birth Ball Basics.
+These are things that our 4TFM instructors teach in Prep4Birth™.

 If you are a birth or fitness professional and interested in becoming a Certified 4TFM Instructor, check out our instructor training zone.
-We offer ICEA and ACSM contact hours for our certifications.
+We offer ICEA and NASM contact hours for our certifications.

 If you are a birth professional looking for more “tips of the trade”, check out our Labor Tools For Birth Pros course.
 You can earn ICEA contact hours and join our 4TFM trained Birth Pros.